vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_020_setup.md

 ## Mac OS users / Windows users

-I will cover only Linux in this book, at least for the initial versions.
+I will cover only Linux in this book, at least in the initial versions.

 Linux is the operating system used in the vast majority of cloud solutions, and is the de facto most widespread Unix on servers, and this is a good reason to cover it.